Child Protection Lawyers in Ontario

 - Bring the matter to court to obtain an interim order maintaining the child in the care of the Society;

-- Return the child to the person who last had charge of the child or the person who is entitled to custody under an order; or
+- Return the child to the person who last had charge of the child or the person who is entitled to custody or parenting time under an order; or

 - Have the child remain in the care of the Society under a temporary care agreement.